Skip to main content

 Structured Rows behave like a row in a spreadsheet: a series of columns are horizontally adjacent to each other.
 In the case of a row, the columns are Text Shapes.
 A structured row can have a variable number of Text Shapes.
 Structured rows provide more control over the layout, wrapping, and organization of text based table data.
 Since structured rows only allow for Text Shapes, they can not contain components like images, barcodes, charts, and text shapes.

 To view the properties of the Details row (or any row), super-select the row by clicking on the Details row (dark bar in the table), or clicking the Details node in the Project Browser tree.
-You can confirm that a row is structured by looking at the Structured Columns property in the Properties Tab, or by looking at the Row Structure icon next to the Standard row version label.
+You can confirm that a row is structured by looking at the Structured Columns property in the Properties tab of the Property Inspector, or by looking at the Row Structure icon next to the Standard row version label.
 You can also change the number of columns in a row, using the Column Count property.

 You can tell when a row (any row) is selected by looking at the Project Browser tree, or by looking at the red outline of the rows in a table.
 A row's content is above its respective dark row bar.